NETWAYS/gitlab-training/day2/05_Outlook/31_LFS.md

 !SLIDE smbullets
-# Git Large File Storage (LFS)
+# Git - Large File Storage (LFS)

-* Open source Git extension for versioning large files
-* Replaces large files (audio, videos, datasets, graphics) with text pointers
+Git LFS replaces large files (audio, videos, datasets, graphics) with text pointers.

+* It is generally not recommended to store binary files in Git
+* Git LFS is a plugin to overcome this shortcomming
-* Requires a '.gitattributes' file for tracking files in your repository
+* Requires a `.gitattributes` file for tracking files

 Installation: